Why live in University of Auckland Accommodation?

 **Food and groceries calculations based on IRD Household Expenditure Guide.

-At the University of Auckland, aside from rent our self-catered residence costs include:
+At the University of Auckland, our Accommodation fees include rent plus:

 • A communal lounge, dining room and kitchen